-- I. The following course (4 credits):

-WRA 899 Master's Thesis............

 - Pass an oral certifying examination in defense of the thesis and on the course work.

-- Complete 3 additional credits chosen in consultation with the student's guidance committee. - 2.
-Portfolio.
+- 1. Complete 3 additional credits chosen in consultation with the student's guidance committee. - Portfolio.
 A portfolio developed over time must be acceptable to the student's guidance committee.
 The purpose of the portfolio as a certifying examination is (1) to demonstrate an advanced understanding of and ability in practices in the teaching of English, and (2) to enable the student to articulate a coherent understanding of the major issues in English education.
 The portfolio requirement includes: (1) documentation of expertise in an area of English pedagogy, through videotapes of classroom teaching or classroom artifacts that demonstrate competence as a teacher of English.
 This documentation must be accompanied by a reflective essay that provides evidence of how the student's studies have affected teaching practice and understanding of this practice, and (2) a second reflective essay based on a prompt that requires the student to write a position paper theorizing an important issue in the field and connecting research, theory, and practice.
 The submission of an acceptable portfolio satisfies the University requirement of a final examination or evaluation.

-DIGITAL RHETORIC and PROFESSIONAL WRITING Master of Arts
+DIGITAL RHETORIC and PROFESSIONAL WRITING